0xmozak/mozak-vm/book/token-wallet-example/src/high_level_overview.md

 - `alice_wallet` program approved the transfer, and returned the boolean value `true`
 - `usdc_token_program` read the response `true`.

-The `EventTape` would attest to the events
+The `EventTape` would attest to the following events

 - `usdc_token_program` read `usdc_token_object` from the global state (before seeking approval from wallet program)
-- `usdc_token_program` proposed an update to `usdc_token_object` with updating owner's public key, and wallet to that of Bob. (after getting approval from wallet program)
+- `usdc_token_program` proposed an update to `usdc_token_object` while updating owner's public key, and wallet to that of Bob (after getting approval from the wallet program)

 A zkvm execution of both programs produces a proof of their execution.
 The proof, along with attestation to `CallTape`, confirms that the programs followed the script mentioned in `CallTape`, that is complied with each other's requests and computed the correct function with correct output.